bradenneufeld/rss-bridge-app/POSTINSTALL.md

+This app is pre-setup with an admin account.
+The initial credentials are:

+**Username**: admin<br/>
+**Password**: changeme123<br/>

+Please change the admin password immediately by editing `/app/data/config.ini.php`.
-This app is installed with authentication with a default username of `admin` and password of `changeMe123`.
-These credentials will need to be used both to access the site as well as each feed.
-It can be changed by updating the config.ini.php file located in `/app/data`.
+These credentials are used to access the site as well as each feed.